Physical Education - PHED

 and Trainer - 2 credit hours

-Symptoms, prevention, immediate treatment and long-term care in
+Study of symptoms, prevention, immediate treatment and long-term

 2013 - Nutrition - 3 credit